MorillonLab/Prostate_additional_scripts/README.md

 # Prostate_additional_scripts
-additional scripts used for the prostate paper "Blind exploration of the unreferenced transcriptome reveals novel RNAs for prostate cancer diagnosis"
+Additional scripts used for the prostate paper "Blind exploration of the unreferenced transcriptome reveals novel RNAs for prostate cancer diagnosis"

+## Differential expression (gencode27lift37 + holdUP annotation) ##